Chevrolet small-block engine (first- and second-generation): L03

-The L03 produced 170 hp at 4,400 rpm and 255 lbft of torque at 2,400 rpm in 1993–1995 GM trucks.
+The L03 produced 170 hp at 4400 rpm and 255 lbft of torque at 2400 rpm in 1993–1995 GM trucks.
 This engine used the TBI throttle body fuel injection, which was a hybrid between EFI and carburetor technology.
 It used an EFI system with electronically controlled injectors, which were mated to a twin barrel "carburetor" body.
-It featured "swirl port" heads (helped emissions, but severely stunted power output) and served as the base V8 engine in all C/K 1500 Series GMC/Chevrolet Trucks/Vans.
-It was also very common in Firebirds and Camaros because it was the only engine that offered a 5 speed manual combination.
+It featured "swirl port" heads (helped emissions, but severely stunted power output) and served as the base V8 engine in all C/K 1500 Series and 2500 Series (under 8,500 lbs GVWR) GMC/Chevrolet trucks and vans.
+It was also very common in Firebirds and Camaros because it was the only engine that offered a five-speed manual combination.
 The 350 exceeded the Borg-Warner T5's input power ratings, and as such, it was cut from the 350 cars to prevent lemon law and warranty losses.

 The L03 used hydraulic roller lifters, which allowed it to recover some of the lost horsepower from its factory design, while further increasing efficiency (reduced rotational drag).
-Despite downfalls in its aspiration restrictions, the L03 had one thing going for it: reliability (87-90 F-bodies that carry the L03 did not use a rev limiter).
-They used dished pistons with a 9.3:1 to 9.5:1 compression ratio The L03 TBI featured a 3.736" bore and 3.48" stroke, the same as its TPI cousin, the LB9.
+Despite downfalls in its aspiration restrictions, the L03 was known for its reliability (1987–1990 F-bodies with the L03 did not use a rev limiter).
+The L03 used dished pistons with a 9.3:1 to 9.5:1 compression ratio.
+The L03 TBI featured a 3.736" bore and 3.48" stroke, the same as its TPI cousin, the LB9.